urbanvikingr/content/content/reference/api/simple-api/queries/custom-queries/overview.md

 }
 ```

-Note that the returned object contains a `data` key, which in turn contains the `number` field that was specified in the `RandomNumberPayload` in the SDL document.
+Note that the returned object contains a `data` key, which in turn contains the `age` field that was specified in the `AgePayload` in the SDL document.
 [Error handling](!alias-quawa7aed0) works similarly to other Graphcool Functions, if an object containing the `error` key is returned.